DataDog/integrations-core/snmp/README.md

 #### SNMP v3 configuration

-Note: Refer to the [SNMP Library reference][12] to see all configuration options.
+Note: See the [SNMP Library reference][12] to see all configuration options.

 ```
 init_config: